absmach/magistrala-docs/docs/user-guide/domain-management/billing.md

 ![Billing-plans](../../img/billing/sub-plans.png)

-The subscription status can be either **active**, where the user has already been charged, or **pending**, where the process is not yet finished and the subscription is inactive.
+The subscription status can be **active**, meaning the user has an active subscription, **waiting for payment**, meaning the payment process has not yet been completed, or **canceled**, meaning the subscription has been terminated.

 ![Billing-plan-completed](../../img/billing/completed-sub.png)